Can You Prevent a Marital Settlement Agreement From Being Discharged in Bankruptcy?

 • not assigned to any entity except to collect the debt.
 (11 U.S.C. § 101(14A)).

-This broad definition includes agreement clauses that provide for future support, such as child or spousal support.
+This broad definition includes agreement clauses providing future support, such as child or spousal support.
 These obligations won't be discharged in a bankruptcy case.
+Learn more about nondischargeable debt in bankruptcy.

 Property Division Provisions Might Get Wiped Out

 By contrast, bankruptcy law doesn't protect property division agreements.
-But knowing whether an agreement provision provides for ongoing support or a division of assets isn't always easy.
+But knowing whether an agreement provision provides ongoing support or a division of assets isn't always easy.
 In fact, bankruptcy litigation can arise to determine whether a particular obligation will be forgiven in bankruptcy.
-The filer will have to file for Chapter 13 bankruptcy, however—more on why below.
+The filer will have to file for Chapter 13 bankruptcy, however (more on why below).

-So what would be considered a property division provision?
-When a married couple divorces, they divide the property that they own together.
+So, what would be considered a property division provision?
+When a married couple divorces, they divide the property they own together.
 For instance, suppose one party keeps the couple's timeshare.
 To do so, the spouse keeping the asset agrees to reimburse the other spouse over time.
-If it is clear in the agreement that the payment is to pay for the timeshare, and not for support, the debt might be dischargeable in bankruptcy.
-(More examples below.)

 Which Bankruptcy Chapter Discharges Property Settlements?